 Important!
 You will only be able to reverse sync if the Master computer already has a folder of the same index number with at least one indexed file in it.

-Synchronizing Pixel Map, Plugin, and Script Files
+Synchronizing Pixel Map, Plugin, Script, and Image Remapping Files

-Pixel mapping files and scripts can also be synced between servers using Content Management.
+Pixel mapping files, plugin image files, scripts, and Image Remapping files can also be synced between servers using Content Management.

 Requirements: